webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Enveloping-Shield.md

 ---
 aliases:
 - Enveloping Shield
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesnabler
+- Ability/Tier/Low
-type:
-  - Enabler
+- Ability/Categories/Protection
 ---

-# Enveloping Shield
+## Enveloping Shield

-**Type**: Enabler

-Your [[Compendium/Abilities/Force-Field-Shield|Force Field Shield]] ability produces an envelope of force that enfolds you while you are holding the shield, granting you +1 to Armor.
+Your Force Field Shield ability produces an envelope of force that enfolds you while you are holding the shield, granting you +1 to Armor.
 Enabler.